×

 When we asked people living in Quebec City about club and activities where newcomers can meet others, they responded:

 "Meeting people in Quebec City is easy!
 Take advantage of the city's parks and outdoor green spaces and attend free public events such as festivals and outdoor concerts.
 Biking and walking tours of the city are great ways to meet locals and other travelers.
 Take classes at a local community center or language school and join clubs and groups related to your hobbies and interests like yoga, dance, cooking, art, or outdoor sports.
 Explore the neighborhoods and visit different cafes, pubs, and bars to unwind and meet people.
-Lastly, take advantage of the city's ample selection of bars and restaurants, many of which host quiz nights, trivia and open mic nights," remarked one expat who made the move to Quebec City.
+Lastly, take advantage of the city's ample selection of bars and restaurants, many of which host quiz nights, trivia and open mic nights," remarked one expat living in Quebec City, Canada.

 AGS Worldwide Movers